SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/datatypes/float-type.md

 ## Numeric strings

-Strings can have numeric content, but are always written in quotes.
+Strings can have numeric content but are always written in quotes.

 ### String toString(Integer decimals)